Rates of multi-partite entanglement transformations and applications in quantum networks

-\end{thm} \begin{proof} We prove this bound by presenting an explicit protocol achieving the bound.
+\end{thm} \begin{proof} We prove this bound by presenting an explicit protocol achieving the bound, which is also summarized in Fig.~\ref{fig:Conversion}.
 In the first step, the parties apply entanglement combing $\psi^{ABC}\rightarrow\mu^{A_{1}B}\otimes\nu^{A_{2}C}$ in such a way that the following equalities are fulfilled for some $r\geq0$,

 The significance of this specific choice will become clear in a moment.
 In the next step, Alice and Charlie apply LOCC for transforming the state $\nu^{A_{2}C}$ into the desired final state $\phi^{A_{2}A_{3}C}$.
 Since this is a bipartite LOCC protocol, the rate for this process is given by $E(\nu^{A_{2}C})/S(\phi^{C})$.
 Note that due to Eqs.~(\ref{eq:rates}), this rate is equal to $r$.